Northumbria GP Training Programme

 The CSR is a short-structured report that groups the 13 GP competencies into 4 main areas- Relationships, Diagnostics, Management and Professionalism.

 You must enter text into the comment box for each question to justify your decision.
 It is best practice to utilise the ePortfolio entries to provide evidence for your conclusions (you can search for validated entries for each competency and refer to these to justify decisions)

 Recording meetings and issues

-Be mindful that trainees can access educators notes so be mindful of what is recorded.
+A doctor in GP training can access educators notes so be mindful of what is recorded.